megardn/PennLINC.github.io/docs/Contributing/ProjectTemplate.md

 nav_order: 3
 ---

+# Project Page Template

-When you begin your project, use this template to fill out some critical information in the initial headers.
+When you begin your project, use this template to fill out some critical information in the initial headers of your GitHub Pages site.

 ### Project Title